Støren

 is the administrative centre of Midtre Gauldal Municipality in Trøndelag county, Norway.
-The village is located in the Gauldalen valley at the confluence of the rivers Gaula and Sokna.
-Støren is located on the European route E06 highway, about 50 km south of the city of Trondheim.
+The village is located in the Gauldal Valley at the confluence of the Gaula and Sokna Rivers.
+Støren is located on the European route E6 and is about 50 km south of the city of Trondheim.

 The junction between the Dovrebanen and Rørosbanen railway lines is at Støren Station in the northern part of the village.
 Støren Church, a school, government services, and commercial and industrial sites are all located in the village.

-The 2.43 km2 village has a population (2024) of 2,320 and a population density of 955 PD/km2.
+The 2.43 km2 village has a population of 2,320 as of 2024 and a population density of 955 PD/km2.

-From 1838-1964, the village of Støren was the administrative centre of the old Støren Municipality.
+From 1838 to 1964, the village of Støren was the administrative centre of the old Støren Municipality.

-On June 17, 2025, Støren was hit by a strong Tornado.
-This IF2 Tornado caused extensive damage to a camping site, tossing and mangling caravans, one of which landed in gaula river.
+On June 17, 2025, Støren was hit by a strong tornado.
+This IF2 tornado caused extensive damage to a camping site, tossing and mangling caravans, one of which landed in the Gaula River.
 Trees were downed and a barn sustained heavy damage.